OWASP/IoT-Security-Verification-Standard-ISVS/en/V5-Hardware_Platform_Requirements.md

 The purpose of the controls listed in this chapter is to ensure that as long as hardware is available for secure configuration, it is been configured in the most secure way possible.
 This includes disabling or securing debug interfaces, setting up all existing alarms and sensor mechanisms to combat tampering, using anti-cloning hardware protection such as OTP fuses, and the use of the MMU (Memory Management Unit) for secure process isolation.

 This chapter provides requirements for the hardware platform to guarantee secure configuration and provide layered controls to encourage resiliency.
 For example, 3.1.4 discusses correctly configuring Secure Boot, 5.1.2 requires the platform to support this.
 5.1.1 requires that the platform supports disabling debug interfaces, 1.2.4 requires that this is applied in production.
 5.1.8 requires MMU platform support, 3.2.8 requires memory protections to be configured and enforced.
+For Level 3 devices with operational lifetimes beyond 2030, hardware platforms must support post-quantum cryptographic algorithms through dedicated accelerators or provide sufficient performance for software-based implementations to ensure quantum-resistant security operations.

 ## Security Verification Requirements